vrtmrz/obsidian-livesync/docs/settings.md

 #### Do not split chunks in the background

 Setting key: disableWorkerForGeneratingChunks
-If disabled (toggled), chunks will be split on the UI thread (Previous behaviour).
+If disabled (toggled), chunks will be split on the UI thread (previous behaviour).

 #### Process small files in the foreground